andipode/DRkmeans12/README.md

 This Kmeans model has been trained with l2-normalized electricity consumption data from ASM.
 The instructions below are meant to guide you through deploying the model on a server with MLFlow.
 They also contain an example of how to use the model after deployment.
 Consult the clusterCenters.png file for a visual representation of each of the 12 clusters.
 Instructions:
 1. Set up a new virtual environment with: python3 -m venv .venv
+2. Activate virtual environment: ./venv/bin/activate
-2. Install requirements: pip3 install -r requirements.txt
+3. Install requirements: pip3 install -r requirements.txt
-3. Serve the model.
+4. Serve the model.
 It will be listening on port 4000: mlflow models serve -m kmeansEuclidean12 --no-conda -p 4000
-4. Use curl to query the model.
+5. Use curl to query the model.
 It should receive a JSON file containing an array of 1x24 vectors (which correspond to time series of normalised electricity consumption) and respond by assigning each time series to a cluster

 Example Query: